SltnBM/bulk-file-renamer/README.md

 ---
 ## 📝 License
-This project is open-source and free to use.
+This project is open-source and free to use under the MIT [LICENSE](./LICENSE).